 The exhibition will be structured thematically and documents are presented under the themes reputation, sacrifice, separation, families, advice, heartache and legacy.
 It has been curated by a team of historians from The National Archives.

-With Love will open at The National Archives on Valentine’s Day and runs until 5 July 2020.
+With Love is open at The National Archives and runs until 5 July 2020.
 The exhibition will be accompanied by a selection of themed events, including curator-led tours.